 Our Home - built for us

-The house we lived in before this one had a horizontal trim piece put on over an exterior plywood siding.
+Our old house had a horizontal trim piece put on over an exterior plywood siding.
 I liked the look of it, and didn't want RL to remove it (on the old house), as he wanted to do.
 After 10 or so years, he was out stripping off the trim piece, declaring that there was rot all under that trim piece.
 His famous last words on that subject were "I should have taken it off when I wanted to."
 He had to replace several pieces all around the house where that trim piece had been.

 It's much easier to prevent than to “repent” I've been told, and in this case it would have been much less work if RL would have done what he thought in the first place, and removed the trim early-on.
 As it was he had to replace a bunch of siding and paint the entire house because of a simple trim piece.
 As a seamstress we say "A stitch in time saves nine."
 Same applies here.